-Important note: The script can only edit and manipulate spline-wrapped meshes created by its own methods (called TS meshes).
+Important note: The plugin can only edit and manipulate spline-wrapped meshes created by its own methods (called TS meshes).
 You cannot use it on meshes with a standard Path Deform modifier that you assigned manually.
-However, you can modify TS meshes without needing the script.
+However, you can modify TS meshes without needing the plugin.
 They have no plugin dependency.

 TurboSplines UI has 5 big tabs wich correspond to its main sections: Creation, Edition, Animation, Tools and Help.

 At the Creation section, you create and assign geometry to paths for deformation.
 You can also modify (rebuild) meshes created with TurboSplines.